sowmiyasuba/hey/README.md

-# this file contains hello world and basic operations
+# this file contains hello world and basic four operations in core java